cmu-db/peloton/src/postgres/README.md

 3. Resolve error for missing operator= for volatile cases

     Define `operator=` manually for the cases where volatile qualifier is used.
 C++ does not generate for such case by default.
-The deails of the cases are as follows:
+Deails of the cases are as follows:

     * `RelFileNode` at `include/storage/relfilnode.h`
     * `QueuePosition` at `backend/commands/async.cpp`